 Tips for Approaching a Girl About Her Virginity

 - Don't rush it: Go slow about talking about sex, especially if you suspect it is a girl's first time.
-This is not a time to rush into sex or force penetration.
+This is not a time to rush into sex.
 Be patient and make sure you are totally comfortable and ready.

 - Use lubrication: If you suspect a girl is a virgin, using a personal lubricant can also help make sex more pleasant.